Powerlearnproject/se-day1-assignment-Camponiceman/README.md

 Examples of widely used Version Control Systems include:
 Git: A distributed VCS commonly used for open-source and commercial software development.
 Subversion (SVN): A centralized VCS often used in enterprise software development.
-Mercurial: A distributed VCS known for its scalability and ease of use.
+Mercurial: A distributed VCS is known for its scalability and ease of use.
 Perforce: A commercial VCS commonly used in game development and large-scale software projects.